matatk/landmarks/README.md

     -   `npm run build:firefox`
     -   `npm run build:chrome`
     -   `npm run build:opera`
+    -   `npm run build:edge` (Edge support is in development, but not fully ready yet.)
     -   `npm run build:all`

     The built versions of the extension are placed in the `build/<browser>/` directories and ZIP files for each will be created in the root of the checked-out repository.